wleng2001/PNG-Prime_Number_Generator/README.md

 or download as a zip file on the github webpage.

-Next you must check, that you have python and psutil library download.
+Next you must check, that you have python download.
 You can check it by writting the information in terminal:

 #### `python3 --version` to check if you have python